-This delicacy is one of the most popular dishes in Sichuan-themed restaurant in China.
-It’s Chinese name 口水鸡 (Kou Shui Ji) literally means “Saliva Chicken” which isn’t necessarily an appealing term, but it certainly conveys the appeal of this classic dish..
+This delicacy is one of the most popular dishes in Sichuan-themed restaurants in China.
+Its Chinese name 口水鸡 (Kou Shui Ji) literally means “Saliva Chicken” which isn’t necessarily an appealing term, but it certainly conveys the appeal of this classic dish.

 Prepare the chicken in 3 steps

 Traditional mouth-watering chicken calls for a whole chicken served chopped with skin and bones.
 In my recipe, I use chicken legs instead.
 For the convenience of the diners, I usually remove the bones prior to slicing.
 Please feel free to alter the recipe based on your own preference.
 Chicken thighs and chicken wings are good options as they are also tender and tasty cuts of the chicken.

 To cook the chicken legs, there are three steps which take approximately the same time (please adjust the length if you use a whole chicken or other cuts).
 This particular process will help to fully cook the chicken while still retaining its shape (without falling apart).